Skip to main content

 4. Take off any jewellery in case your skin becomes swollen.

-Easing your symptoms
+Treating your symptoms at home

 Do